 - Projection of components

-This section shows the most important aspects of data construction and editing, from vector data import to dataframe construction.
-Just let it out now that I realize, creating themed templating type templates.
+This section shows the most important aspects of data construction and editing, from vector data import to data frame construction.
+It only leaves out now that I realize it, the creation of thematic configurations of type templates.

 - Construction of data